 We all hoard.
 It’s the American way.
 If you have an empty drawer…you fill it.
 If your pantry is empty, you fill it.
 We all strive to make more money so we can…buy more stuff.
 So when does it become a problem?

-The ADAA (Anxiety and Depression Association of America) give us some helpful advice.
+The ADAA (Anxiety and Depression Association of America) gives us some helpful advice.
 First, let’s try and understand the basis for hoarding behaviors.
-What is Hoarding.
+What is Hoarding?

 Reasons for Hoarding